 In addition they may only be required to produce for a few hours, fortunately at peak prices, but even these prices will not be sufficient to cover the costs to run the plant let alone recover the investment or guarantee returns.
-However to over come this problem, assets are now smaller and more flexible and as a result of decentralization and interconnectivity can be called upon to produce more frequently, however this market is still in its infancy.
-This too has consequences for the grid design, whereby transmission capacity may change and we could experience congestion through interconnectors.
-Larger generation assets, especially if Fossil Fuel intensive may lose out to this market design, compounded by loss of subsidy and new restrictions on emissions and loss of financial support for development and upgrade if they emit more that 550 g CO2 /KWh (where most coal plants are nearly twice this factor).
-It must be noted that EOM market prices are much more volatile and can be significantly high due to the nature of the market design (known as scarcity pricing) but on the other hand energy waste is significantly reduced and this market is much more suited to competition, internal market and renewable integration.
+However to overcome this problem, assets are now smaller and more flexible and as a result of decentralization and interconnectivity can be called upon to produce more frequently, but this market is still in its infancy and resilience and robustness challenges have not been fully addressed.
+This has consequences for the grid design, whereby transmission capacity may change and we could experience congestion through interconnectors.

+Larger, traditionally base load, generation assets, using Fossil Fuels may lose out in reforms to this flexible market design where more renewable energy sources are integrated and storage realized.
+This is further compounded by loss of subsidy or state-aid cuts, new restrictions on emissions and loss of financial support for development and upgrade (i.e. if they emit more that 550 g CO2 /KWh where most coal plants are nearly twice this factor).
+Whilst nuclear plants may exhibit higher costs in future due to more stringent safety and requirements to be flexible are incorporated into design and operational requirements.

+It must also be noted that EOM market prices are much more volatile and can be significantly high due to the nature of the market design (known as scarcity pricing) but on the other hand energy waste is significantly reduced and this market is much more suited to competition, internal market and renewable integration.
 This model seems better suited to support the retail market where consumer demand side management is key and is more related to the distribution.
 The main question is can an EOM provide sufficient spare capacity to cover changes in demand i.e. do they offer generation adequacy.
 This could be resolved by storage and hence is a huge focus at the moment.
 But this will increase costs that are ultimately passed onto consumers92.